 Crossing the river just south of the fifteenth-century Porte Cailhau is the impressive Pont de Pierre – “Stone Bridge”.
 It was built on Napoleon’s orders during the Spanish campaigns, with seventeen arches in honour of his victories.
 The views of the river and quays from here are stunning, especially at dusk.

 To the northwest of the city centre is the beautiful formal park, the Jardin Public, containing the city’s botanical gardens.
 To the east of the Jardin Public, close to the river, is the Musée d’Art Contemporain on rue Ferrère, occupying a converted nineteenth-century warehouse.
 The vast, arcaded hall is magnificent in its own right, and provides an ideal setting for the post-1960 sculpture and installations by artists like Richard Long and Sol LeWitt.
 Following the curve of the river north from the Musée d’Art Contemporain, you reach the down-at-heel but historic Chartrons, once the wine district.
-It’s becoming increasingly cool, sprouting artists’ studios, vintage shops and restaurants monthly.
-Every Sunday the quayside plays host to a bustling farmers’ market.
+It’s becoming increasingly cool, sprouting artists’ studios, vintage shops and restaurants, as well as a Sunday farmers’ market.